-For further information on student visas refer to the Australian Department of Immigration and Border Protection (DIBP) website (opens an external site).
-There is also a blog on the DIBP website covering various topics about student visas.
+For further information on student visas refer to the Department of Home Affairs website (opens an external site).

 If you are applying to UTS through a UTS representative, they will help you prepare your student visa application.
 If you are applying directly to UTS, contact your nearest Australian immigration office (opens an external site) to find out where and how to submit your student visa application.

 Simplified Student Visa Framework (SSVF)

 The Department of Home Affairs has a simplified student visa framework (SSVF) in place that applies to all international students.

 UTS is an approved SSVF provider and recruits students into its degree courses under the SSVF arrangements of the Department of Home Affairs.
 SSVF enables students to obtain their student visa quickly and usually with less documentation required.

 International students apply for a single Student visa (subclass 500) regardless of their chosen course of study.
 When you are granted a visa under SSVF you must continue to maintain enrolment in an eligible course, and continue to have sufficient financial capacity to support your study and stay in Australia.

 All Student visa (subclass 500) holders must maintain enrolment at the same level or a higher Australian Qualification Framework (AQF) level for which they were granted a visa, unless they are undertaking a doctoral degree (AQF10) and transfer to a master’s degree (AQF9).
 Transferring to a lower AQF level course or transferring from an AQF level course to a non-AQF Award course is a breach of the student visa condition and might result in the visa being cancelled.